 No one knows gear like Backpacker.
 We’re sharing this story for free; get more expert advice on buying, using, and maintaining your equipment by signing up for Outside+.
 Members get access to our full archive of stories, skills, trips, and gear reviews.
 You also get access to all of our other titles, like Ski, Climbing, Yoga Journal, Triathlete, and more.
 Sign up for Outside+ today!

-What’s the best way to keep pack contents dry if I don’t have a waterproof backpack?
+What’s the best way to keep my pack contents dry if I don’t have a waterproof backpack?
 Pack covers and pack liners have failed repeatedly.
-Should I just rely on Ziplock bags?
+Should I just rely on zip-top bags? – Ed, Waxhaw, NC

 Here’s the deal: You’ve got a lot of options for keeping your gear dry, but it really comes down to personal preference.
 Want my opinion?
-(I’ll assume the answer to that is yes, since you wrote me.)
+I’ll assume the answer to that is yes, since you wrote me.

-I think pack covers are a pain in the butt.
+The plus side of pack covers: They’re fast and they let you waterproof your entire bag at once.
+Just slip the elastic cover around your bag (a custom-made one from whoever made your pack is ideal, but you can find third-party options too) and you’re good to go.
+But personally, I think pack covers are a pain in the butt.
 You have to stop to put them on when the rain starts, and when you want to access something, like a water bottle in a side packet, they get in the way.

 When I know that wet weather is inevitable and things could get really ugly, I always feel safer with a system of smaller waterproof stuffsacks.
 That way, I can keep my clothes in one, my bag in another, and other doo-dads in a smaller one.
 I can access each without exposing the others to the weather.